What’s Wrong With the 2022 Toyota Tacoma’s Reliability?

 The 2022 Toyota Tacoma is one of the best-selling pickup trucks.
 It’s a compact pickup truck that excels at getting stuff done.
 Yet the 2022 Toyota is far from perfect.
-Its reliability rating has for the 2022 Toyota Tacoma model, which has caused the entire Toyota brand’s reliability to drop in Consumer Reports’ rankings.
+Its reliability rating for the 2022 Toyota Tacoma model has caused the entire Toyota brand’s reliability to drop in Consumer Reports rankings.
 So what’s wrong with the 2022 Toyota Tacoma’s reliability?

 2022 Toyota Tacoma in the dirt